-I’ve had conversations with lots of adoptive parents who have waited long and worked hard to get their child or children.
-Among the parents I’ve spoken with are many who went through heart-wrenching decision-making when they were offered a child . . . and it just didn’t feel right.
+I’ve had conversations with lots of adoptive parents who have waited long and worked hard to get their child or children but sometimes it feels wrong.
+Among the parents, I’ve spoken with are many who went through heart-wrenching decision-making when they were offered a child . . . and it just didn’t feel right.
 Saying “no” sometimes means the end of the relationship with the agency that offered the child; sometimes it means being dropped back to the bottom of “the list;” and sometimes it means knowing that the child you’re not accepting may not be adopted.

 When asked for advice for parents who are offered a child, and it just doesn’t feel right, Deanne said, “It is important to recognize that we have feelings directing us to our children.
 We need to be true to those feelings and where they are leading us.
 If we trust ourselves and the feelings that guide us, all will be well in the end and we will have the child that is intended for us.”